Wadi Rum

 How to get to Wadi Rum

-Tourism has put Wadi Rum in the spotlight, so it’s easy to get here by private transport from other parts of the country, despite the very small number of inhabitants living in this area and its surroundings.
+Tourism has put Wadi Rum on the front page, so it is easy to get here with private transport from other parts of the country, despite the very small number of inhabitants who live in this place and its surroundings.

-For those who want to get to Wadi Rum as quickly as possible from another country, the fastest way is to fly to Aqaba: this Jordanian city located on the shores of the Red Sea has its own international airport, mainly with charter and seasonal flights, and is about 75 km from Wadi Rum Village, which takes approximately one hour of travel time.
-By the way, Aqaba can also be reached by boat: on private catamarans from Taba and by ferry from Nuweiba, both cities in the Sinai Peninsula, Egypt.
+For those who want to get to Wadi Rum as soon as possible from another country, the fastest is to fly to Aqaba: this Jordanian city located on the shores of the Red Sea has its own international airport, mainly with charter and seasonal flights, and is about 75 km from Wadi Rum Village, which is about an hour’s drive.
+Aqaba, by the way, can also be reached by boat: by private catamarans from Taba and by ferry from Nuweiba, both cities in Egypt’s Sinai Peninsula.

-Many more air routes, especially regular ones, are offered by Queen Alia International Airport in Amman, although its distance from this natural reserve is much greater: almost 300 km, which takes about 3 and a half hours by road.
-Here is a list of places, distances, and travel times that will serve as a guide if you are planning your trip on your own:
+Many more air routes, especially regular ones, offer the Queen Alia International Airport of Amman, although its distance from this nature reserve is much greater: almost 300 km, which is about 3 and a half hours by road.
+This is a list of places, distances and routes that will serve as an orientation if you are going to schedule your trip on your own:

 • Aqaba: 70 km, 1 hour